$C1$-Genericity of Symplectic Diffeomorphisms and Lower Bounds for Topological Entropy: Preliminaries

+We emphasize that the perturbation $g$ of $f$ in above proposition is a local perturbation.
+That is, $g$ should be different of $f$ only in $\Delta$.

-We remark that symmetricly, we can restate the previous proposition for a tube along the positive orbit of $z$, and require that the negative orbit of $ q$ goes through the tube at least once before the hit.
+\begin{remark} Symmetrically, we can restate the previous proposition for a tube along the positive orbit of $z$, and require that the backward $f$-orbit of $x$ intersects $B(z, \delta / \rho)$, obtaining now that $y$ belongs to the backward $g$-orbit of $x$. \end{remark}